 Editor's note: It is FFS when AMF does not maintain target UE's context or GMLC cannot get target UE AMF address because of deregistration, whether and how location report from Located UE on behalf of Target UE is supported.

 5. To clarify that LMF provide the resulting location via one of the Located UE(s) to the Target UE, not via all Located UE(s).

-Rev1:
+Rev: